 INTRODUCTION

-Animal protein sources are becoming inadequate in developing countries in terms of quality and quantity due to the geometric increase in human population without a corresponding increase in food animals owing to diseased animal protein.
+Animal protein sources are becoming inadequate in developing countries in terms of quality and quantity due to the geometric increase in human population without a corresponding increase in food animals owing to diseased animal protein (0000).
 Odunsi (2003) reported that rapid growth of human and livestock population has led to increasing need for food and feed in less developed countries.
 Hence, rabbits which fall into the category of under-utilized livestock species in developing countries, have been seen as one way of meeting the animal protein requirement of the Nigeria populace (Iyeghe-Erakpotoboret al., 2002).
-This is because rabbits are renowned for their fecundity and prolificacy (Biobaku and Dosunmu, 2003), ability to utilize forage (Aduku and Olukosi, 1990) and low in fat and cholesterol levels (Biobaku and Oguntona, 1997).
-The rapid rate of reproduction and short gestation period of 28 – 32 days has made its production a wise choice as a means of alleviating food shortage.
+This is because rabbits are renowned for their fecundity and prolificacy (Biobaku and Dosunmu, 2003), ability to utilize forage (Aduku and Olukosi, 1990) and rabbit meat is low in fat and cholesterol levels (Biobaku and Oguntona, 1997).
+The rapid rate of reproduction and short gestation period of 28 – 32 days has made its production a wise choice as a means of alleviating food shortage( ).
 However, rabbit breeding is facing enormous constraints such as diseases, feeding, acceptability which consequently lead to high cost of production, of which feed cost is highly significant since nutrition accounts for about 70 -80% of production cost (Akinmutimi, 2001).
 This has been linked to the escalating prices of conventional feed ingredients such as soybean meal, maize and sorghum (Akinmutimi, 2006).
 The conventional feed ingredients, particularly the protein sources used in feed formulation such as fish meal, groundnut cake and soybean meal are very expensive.
 This is why it is urgent to find economical, beneficial, endogenous alternative feedstuffs to produce rabbit in quantity and quality (Ijaiya and Awonusi, 2001; Dougnonet al., 2012).
 To make rabbit production more attractive to small-scale business people, there is need for the development of cheap alternative sources of feed to supplement or replace cereal or protein sources in diets of rabbit to make production more profitable.
 The high cost of conventionally used plant protein sources in developed and poor countries became major problem.
 With increasing scarcity of animal protein and the high cost of commercial feed, particularly in the developing countries, forage, after being converted to meat, may play an important role in enhancing the quality of human food (Cheeke, 1983).
-One of such alternative plant protein sources that is locally available and can ensure sustainability of the production is Leucaenaleucocephalawhich is common in various locations.
+One of such alternative plant protein sources that is locally available and can ensure sustainability of the production is 00000 (Leucaenaleucocephalawhich) and it is common in various locations.
 It has been found to be useful as animal feed, fuel, ground cover, fertilizer, and wind breaker (Kang, Grimme and Lawson, 1985), in addition to its enormous potentials in afforestation and agroforestry (ILCA, 1986).
 The trees, leaves and shrubs form a natural part of the diet of many ruminant species, and have been used traditionally as sources of forage for domesticated livestock in Asia, Africa and the Pacific (Skerman, Cameron and Riveros, 1988; NAS, 1984).